Winter Gardening Weekend 2019

 This year we have some wonderful speakers, some old, some new.

-10.40 Richard Bramley – Hellebores, an informative and humorous guide to these winter wonders.
+1.00 Richard Bramley – Hellebores, an informative and humorous guide to these winter wonders.
 If, as we do, you love these amazing plants then come along and see what is available nowadays.
-Concentrating mainly on the Lenten Rose (Helleborus x hybridus), (the species are covered in more detail tomorrow at 3.15) Richard will guide us through the many interesting new additions to the already vast range.
-Learn how to grow them, and how to avoid any pitfalls.
-Also propagation, hybridisation and general maintenance.
+Concentrating mainly on the Lenten Rose (Helleborus x hybridus), Richard will guide us through the many interesting new additions to the already vast range.
+Learn how to grow them and how to avoid any pitfalls.
+Also propagation, hybridisation and general maintenance

 For any other inquiries give us a call or drop us an email and we’ll be happy to help – So why not make a note in your diaries.